babylonlabs-io/wallet-connector/README.md

   [Tomo Connet SDK](https://docs.tomo.inc/tomo-sdk/tomo-connect-sdk-lite), which is the external Wallet Connection interface that ensures compatibility with our application.
-Native integrations into the Babylon Wallet Connector require significant maintenance from our team and will happen only for critical wallets for the staking application.
+Native integrations into the Babylon Wallet Connector require significant maintenance and will happen only for critical wallets for the staking application.
 - **Mobile Wallets** can integrate through the mobile injectable interface.
 For detailed integration specifications and alternatives, please refer to our